 The objectives of the Laboratory are:

 A program of ongoing training, proficiency testing and quality assurance serves to further the goals and objectives of the Laboratory and its mission.
-In addition, the Laboratory is accredited by Forensic Quality Services to the ISO 17025 international standard (FQS-I), which opens the doors for various types of federal and state grant funding.

 The fastest growing and potentially most useful forensic tool in the Forensic Laboratory is the science of DNA analysis.
 Conventional typing of genetic markers such as the ABO blood group system, and of the polymorphic blood enzyme sub-systems such as PGM, have given way completely to the typing of Deoxyribonucleic Acid (DNA).